 It is essential to log out of the cPanel Admin area when you have finished any tasks, as this notifies the server that you have completed your session.

-This prevents any malicious actors from accessing your cPanel account by using your computer when you are away from your desk or exploiting any session cookies.
+This prevents malicious actors from accessing your cPanel account by using your computer while you are away from your desk or exploiting any session cookies.

 How to log out of cPanel